Krishna: Buddhism

 While the Buddhist Jataka texts co-opt Krishna-Vasudeva and make him a student of the Buddha in his previous life, the Hindu texts co-opt the Buddha and make him an avatar of Vishnu.
-In Chinese Buddhism, Taoism and Chinese folk religion, the figure of Krishna has been amalgamated and merged with that of Nalakuvara to influence the formation of the god Nezha, who has taken on iconographic characteristics of Krishna such as being presented as a divine god-child and slaying a nāga in his youth.
+In Chinese Buddhism, Taoism, and Chinese folk religion, the figure of Krishna has been amalgamated with that of Nalakuvara to influence the formation of the god Nezha, who has taken on iconographic characteristics of Krishna, such as being presented as a divine god-child and slaying a nāga in his youth.

 Other

-Krishna's life is written about in "Krishna Avtar" of the Chaubis Avtar, a composition in Dasam Granth traditionally and historically attributed to Sikh Guru Gobind Singh.

-Within the Sikh-derived 19th-century Radha Soami movement, the followers of its founder Shiv Dayal Singh used to consider him the Living Master and incarnation of God (Krishna/Vishnu).
+Krishna's life is written about in "Krishna Avtar" of the Chaubis Avtar, a composition in Dasam Granth traditionally and historically attributed to the Sikh Guru Gobind Singh.
+Within the Sikh-derived 19th-century Radha Soami movement, the followers of its founder, Shiv Dayal Singh, used to consider him the Living Master and incarnation of God (Krishna/Vishnu).
 (Note: "Various branches of Radhasoami have argued about the incarnationalism of Satguru (Lane, 1981).
 Guru Maharaj Ji has accepted it and identifies with Krishna and other incarnations of Vishnu.")

 Baháʼís believe that Krishna was a "Manifestation of God", or one in a line of prophets who have revealed the Word of God progressively for a gradually maturing humanity.
 In this way, Krishna shares an exalted station with Abraham, Moses, Zoroaster, Buddha, Jesus, Muhammad, the Báb, and the founder of the Baháʼí Faith, Bahá'u'lláh.

 Ahmadiyya, a 20th-century Islamic movement, consider Krishna as one of their ancient prophets.
-Ghulam Ahmad stated that he was himself a prophet in the likeness of prophets such as Krishna, Jesus, and Muhammad, who had come to earth as a latter-day reviver of religion and morality.
+Their founder, Mirza Ghulam Ahmad, stated that he was himself a prophet, in the likeness of prophets such as Krishna, Jesus, and Muhammad, who had come to earth as a latter-day reviver of religion and morality.
+He also claimed to be Krishna himself.

 Krishna worship or reverence has been adopted by several new religious movements since the 19th century, and he is sometimes a member of an eclectic pantheon in occult texts, along with Greek, Buddhist, biblical, and even historical figures.
 For instance, Édouard Schuré, an influential figure in perennial philosophy and occult movements, considered Krishna a Great Initiate, while Theosophists regard Krishna as an incarnation of Maitreya (one of the Masters of the Ancient Wisdom), the most important spiritual teacher for humanity along with Buddha.

 Krishna was canonised by Aleister Crowley and is recognised as a saint of Ecclesia Gnostica Catholica in the Gnostic Mass of Ordo Templi Orientis.